Karratha, Western Australia: Television

 The programming schedule is mainly the same as the Seven, Nine and Ten stations in Perth with variations for news bulletins, sport telecasts such as the Australian Football League and National Rugby League, children's and lifestyle programs and infomercials.
 Seven produces a 30-minute regional news program each weeknight (broadcast from Bunbury) with a newsroom based in the town, covering the surrounding areas.

 Newspapers

-The local newspaper is The Pilbara News (owned by Seven West Media, publisher of The West Australian).
+The local newspaper is The Pilbara News (owned by Southern Cross Media Group, publisher of The West Australian).
 An independent local newspaper, which included classifieds, The Pilbara Echo, closed in April 2014.
 Newspapers from Perth including The West Australian and The Sunday Times are also available, as well as national newspapers such as The Australian and The Australian Financial Review.

 Sport

 The North Pilbara Football League is an Australian rules football league with six teams: Karratha Kats, Karratha Falcons, Dampier Sharks, Wickham Wolves, Port Hedland Rovers and South Hedland Swans.

 The Pilbara Rugby League has six teams: Karratha Stormers, Karratha Broncos, Karratha Roosters, Port Hedland Juniors, South Hedland Cougars and Wickham Wasps.

 Soccer has five teams: Bulgarra Glory, Karratha Snow Whites, Nickol, Dampier Red Dogs and Salt.

 West Pilbara Cricket Association has six teams: Karratha Kats, Baynton Lions, Rec Club, Dampier Taverners, Wickham Wallabies and Pegs Creek Crabs.

 The Karratha Netball Association runs junior and senior competitions with nine participating clubs: Karratha Kats, Karratha Falcons, Dampier Sharks, Blades, Burrup Flames, Karratha Cougars, Tequiras, Karratha Thunderbolts and Wickham Junior Netball Club.